putneydm/david_site_jekyll/test/_posts/2020/2020-01-12-squad-a-star-wars-story.markdown

 LW-312 grunted, pulled his arm loose and headed out into the light.

 “I’ll wait.
-But make it fast.”
+But not long.”

 Events were bombarding FD-472.
 He hadn’t even processed the loss of their squad leader. _If he were here he’d know what to do._ He thought of going after the other trooper.
 But he had his orders.
 Their mission was to report.
 Impetuous troopers would have to wait.